Seattle Plumbing, Sewer, & Heating

 How Plumbers Diagnose the Problem

-• where the pipe dips instead of staying level
+• Where the pipe dips instead of staying level

-• buildup just kind of hanging out in that section
+• Buildup accumulating in that section

 How the Problem Is Fixed